If you’re an experienced WordPress user, then you’ve probably come across its powerful social networking solution, BuddyPress.

 Native social sharing.
 Your app can rely on the user’s installed apps for social sharing, which means it’s now easier and faster for them to share your content.

 Native advertising.
-Mobile apps can integrate native Mobile Advertising solutions like Admob, Google DFP, Mopub and others.
-As a site and app publisher, this means you can integrate your monetization strategy with an app-specific solution which is effectively immune to ad blockers.
+Mobile apps can integrate native Mobile Advertising solutions like Admob, Google Ad Manager, Mopub and others.
+As a site and app publisher, this means you can integrate your monetization strategy with an app-specific solution which is effectively immune to ad blockers (there are also other ways to monetize – check out our Complete Guide to Mobile App Monetization here).

 Offline access.
 Building a community app to supplement your site gives the end user direct access to it from their device and can make it available offline (provided the functionality is supported by your site).